Final Topology for Preference Spaces: Abstract

 \section{Abstract}

 We say a model is continuous in utilities (resp., preferences) if small perturbations of utility functions (resp., preferences) generate small changes in the model's outputs.
-While similar, these two concepts are equivalent only when the topology satisfies the following universal property: for each continuous mapping from preferences to model's outputs there is a unique mapping from utilities to model's outputs that is faithful to the preference map and is continuous.
-The topologies that satisfy such a universal property are called final topologies.
-In this paper we analyze the properties of the final topology for preference sets.
-This is of practical importance since most of the analysis on continuity is done via utility functions and not the primitive preference space.
-Our results allow the researcher to extrapolate continuity in utility to continuity in the underlying preferences.
+While similar, these two questions are different.
+They are only equivalent when the following two sets are isomorphic: the set of continuous mappings from \emph{preferences} to the model's outputs, and the set of continuous mappings from \emph{utilities} to the model's outputs.
+In this paper, we study the topology for preference spaces defined by such an isomorphism.
+This study is practically significant, as continuity analysis is predominantly conducted through utility functions, rather than the underlying preference space.
+Our findings enable researchers to infer continuity in utility as indicative of continuity in underlying preferences.